azogaib/m6-hw9-zogaib-annabelle/README.md

 # m6-hw9-zogaib-annabelle

-I could not figure out how to access the main.description and main.icon.
-I could at best get [object Object] to show in place of the information and did a for loop for one to see if it would work and it doe snot.
-I am sure I am using the right keywords (description and icon).
-I dont receive any errors but when I log the variable to the console it returns an empty h4 or empty img.
+I could not figure out how to access the main.icon.
+I am sure I am using the right keyword (icon).
+I dont receive any errors but when I log the variable to the console it returns an empty img.